 The very first sight visitors have of the Portara is as they arrive at the port.
 This magnificent archway was built in 522BC as the entrance gateway to the unfinished Roman Temple dedicated to Apollo.
 But they never completed it, and its inhabitants later used much of the stone to build the Kastro and its surrounding Venetian mansions.

 The scenic view back towards Chora is lovely, especially when lit by the light orange glow of the setting sun.
 More importantly, you could take iconic photos of the sun setting through the gate.
-But we must warn you that it can get crowdy here during the summer, so you might have a better experience taking photos early in the morning as the sun rises.
-Now one will know the difference.
+But we must warn you that it can get crowded here during the summer, so you might have a better experience taking photos early in the morning as the sun rises.
+Now, one will know the difference.

 ©